Dental Insurance: The TRUTH

 THUMB SUCKING TEETH: THE EFFECT ON THE ADULT TEETH AND UPPER JAW BONE:

 These severe changes can cause speech and swallowing difficulties.
-Furthermore, many children will be teased by their peers due to the unaesthetic appearance and for continuing an “immature” habit of thumb sucking.
+Furthermore, many children will be teased by their peers due to their unaesthetic appearance and for continuing an “immature” habit of thumb-sucking.

-The use of a safety approved pacifier is recommended.
-It is easy to take away a pacifier during the weaning process between the ages 4 and 6.
+The use of a safety-approved pacifier is recommended.
+It is easy to take away a pacifier during the weaning process between the ages of 4 and 6.
 It is illegal to take away a child’s thumbs!
 A child uses the pacifier for soothing instead of fingers.

 Things to keep in mind regarding pacifiers: